Vidski/BackendTemplate/README.md

     Django app will be available on: [http://localhost:8000/](http://localhost:8000/)

     Flower task monitor will be available on: [http://localhost:5555](http://localhost:5555)

+    Grafana monitor will be available on: [http://localhost:5555](http://localhost:3000)

+    Prometheus dashboard will be available on: [http://localhost:9090](http://localhost:9090)

     Documentation served by Openapi (Swagger) will be available on: [http://localhost:8000/doc/swagger-ui](http://localhost:8000/doc/swagger-ui/)